lucasfurno/docs_en/marketplace/index.md

 If you purchased an Azion Cell Package, you will find it the purchased product as a new Edge Application to be used in your account.

-You can get more information about Edge Applications [here](../edge-application/index.md).
+You can get more information about Edge Application [here](../edge-application/index.md).